 Likewise, Preciado has heard people say that because he’s Latino he doesn’t know how to brew beer.
 But that hasn’t deterred him from bringing craft beer into his neighborhood in Compton, which he says has always been recognized as gang-infested and crime-ridden.
 “There are actually a lot of good people here that just don’t have access to [craft beer],” says Preciado.

-It’s a theme that runs through many Latinx-owned breweries: giving back to their communities.
+It’s a theme that runs through many Latine-owned breweries: giving back to their communities.

-Creating a Sense of Place for the Latinx Community
+Creating a Sense of Place for the Latine Community

 Fierro has a phrase plastered across her front door: Diversity.
 It’s on Tap.